ZalehaAli/Data-Analytics-Portfolio/index.md

 # Other Projects
 <!--[Power Bi Hackathon](http://example.com/)-->
-Working as a team with limited time to analyze and present results to stakeholders
+Hackathon - Working as a team with limited time to analyze and present results and recommendations to stakeholders
 <br>
 <br>
 <img src="images/Hackathon.jpg?raw=true"/>